 - Leaving the situation triggering the anxiety

-Prevalence of social anxiety
+Prevalence of social anxiety disorder

-- Therapy: Therapy can really help people learn strategies for managing and reducing anxiety.
+- Therapy: Therapy can really help people learn strategies for managing and reducing fear or anxiety.
 Both individual and group therapy can be beneficial.
 See more tips below on types of therapy and selecting a therapist.

-- Check-up: Talk your anxiety symptoms over with your doctor to explore and rule out any underlying medical conditions that could be contributing.
+- Check-up: Talk your social anxiety symptoms over with your doctor to explore and rule out any underlying medical conditions that could be contributing.
 This is important, because some symptoms could be due to either anxiety or a physical cause.

 - Hotlines: If you’re having thoughts of suicide or need immediate support, call the National Suicide Prevention Hotline at 1-800-273-8255.